 Mingus Creek Cemetery | Great Smoky Mountains National Park (Shutterstock/Jerry Whaley)

 Be sure to seek out the dam, mill race, flume, and penstock outside the building that gets the water from the creek, filters it, and moves it into the turbine chamber.
-The mill still works with Mingus Mill-made cornmeal for sale on-site when mill demonstrations are underway.
-Millers explain every step of the process and walk you through the inside of the mill.
+When mill demonstrations are running, the mill still grinds corn into cornmeal using the original machinery.
+The on-site millers explain every step of the process, walking you through the inside of the building while the stones are turning.
+You can buy bags of Mingus Mill-ground cornmeal right there at the mill.
+It’s the real thing, not a souvenir.

 I’m genuinely trying to balance telling you about the mill without stealing too much from the millers and educational kiosks around Mingus Mill.